saif-software-developer/SpringCloudConfig/README.md

 internally the scoped instance (non-proxy) would be stuffed into the thread handling the request and the proxy would pull the real instance from the thread. a combination of  proxy (either java's dynamic proxy or a cglib generated proxy) + thread locals

+# Notes about vague/general questions:

+Pay attention to the vague/general questions. those are there to see your process in requesting clarification and the types of questions you ask to get there. those are most likely intentional to see how you handle it.
+It also would be a warning sign. if they are not intentional and they have no patience for questions, then it's a good bet that is a culture you don't want to be a part of